keptn/lifecycle-toolkit/docs/content/en/docs/getting-started/observability/_index.md

 of everything Kubernetes does in the context of a Deployment.
 It provides this information
-for all applications running in your cluster, even if they use different tools.
+for all applications running in your cluster, even if they use different deployment strategies.
 This means that:

 - You can readily see why a deployment takes so long